 Do I need a Financial Advisor?

-Some people have handled their finances themselves over the years, have accumulated wealth, and are now entering a phase where many issues and financial decisions are more pressing.
-We have found that many people that fit this description may be very capable of handling many aspects of financial planning alone.
+Some people have handled their finances themselves over the years, have accumulated wealth, and are now entering a phase where financial decisions are more pressing.
+We have found that many people that fit this description may be very capable of handling various aspects of financial planning alone.
 But the reality is, they likely have a job and may be looking for a partner to delegate certain areas to and feel confident that they are covered.

 And of course, many people are looking for reassurance that they have not left any holes in their planning and would like to see a coordinated effort made on their behalf.